Don’t Panic! The neuroscience of leading calmly.

 – Project Manager, Large Financial Services firm

 The next time you find yourself responding harshly, abruptly or in statements you know are sweeping generalizations, ask yourself: is it your “rational self” talking or simply an emotional response?
-As you develop this skill as a leader you will find your awareness of responses/reactions increasing.
+As you develop calm leadership skills, you will find your awareness of responses/reactions increasing.
 You will be able to better analyze and understand your own behaviors and better manage the emotional reactions of those around you.
 Assuming, that is, that your limbic brain doesn’t take over.

 1″Caution should be exercised when attempting to discuss other aspects of emotion in animals, namely subjective feelings, since there are no scientific ways of verifying and measuring such states except in humans.”
 See http://www.ncbi.nlm.nih.gov/pubmed/22230640